 What do I need to take with me to a shift?

 You will need to be prepared for all shifts with your uniform, timesheet and ID badge.
-If you are missing any of these items, please speak to your consultant prior to your shift as some hospitals will not allow you to work the shift without a uniform or ID badge.
+If you are missing any of these items, please speak to your Account Manager prior to your shift as you will not be able to work without a uniform or ID badge.

 When will I receive my ID badge and Uniform?

-As soon as you have been cleared to work, your consultant will order your ID badge and Uniform.
-There is a lead time of approx. 5 days.
-Please contact your consultant if you have not received your ID badge or Uniform after 5 days of being cleared to work.
+As soon as you have been cleared to work, your Compliance Consultant will order your ID badge and Uniform.
+Please contact your Account Manager if you have not received your ID badge or Uniform after 5 days of being cleared to work.
 You will need to return the identification badge acknowledgement immediately upon receiving your ID badge.

 What areas of the UK do Genepool supply to?

-Genepool supply to NHS and Private Hospitals and Care homes across England and Wales.
-We have allocated consultants who work with candidates and clients in specific regions so we can guarantee you will be receiving a dedicated customer service.
+Genepool supply to NHS Hospitals, Private Hospitals and Care homes across England and Wales.
+We have dedicated Account Managers who work with candidates and clients in specific regions so we can guarantee you will be receiving a dedicated customer service.

 How do I send in my timesheets and when?

 When you log into your online portal, underneath the availability calendar, there is an upload timesheet option.
-Please scan your timesheet onto your computer and upload it here, where it will automatically be sent through to our consultants.
-Alternatively, email to firstname.lastname@example.org, faxed to 0870 803 2154.
-Please do not email timesheets to your consultant direct as this could cause a delay in payment.
+Please scan your timesheet onto your computer and upload it here, where it will automatically be sent through to our Account Managers.
+Alternatively, email to firstname.lastname@example.org or fax to 0870 803 2154.
+Please do not email timesheets to your Account Manager direct as this could cause a delay in payment.
 Please ensure that you only send in scanned of PDF versions of your timesheets – photos will not be accepted by our payroll.
-Some clients have different rules when it comes to handing in your timesheets so please always confirm this with your consultant.
+Some clients have different rules when it comes to handing in your timesheets so please always confirm this with your Account Manager.

 Where do I download timesheets from?